gtrdp/masters-thesis-guntur/LogBook/02-october.md

 		- Possible ground truth is official document from stakeholders.
 		- How big is the required N?
 		- It is also useless if we use very good microphone, as we will eventually implement that in a simple microphone on smartphone.
+		- How if we do not have enough data?
+		- Is the method scientifically correct?
 	- Listing the lecturers for email.